 The program gives the department information about who should be contacted in the event of an emergency, what vehicles should be at the residence, and the status of lights, alarms, etc. Routine walk-around checks are performed each day on these homes to ensure that doors are locked and nothing out of the ordinary has occurred.
 This is a free community service, for up to 30 days per calendar year.

 To register for the program, click here for the registration form on our Action Line system.
 Simply fill in the blanks, submit the form, and you'll then be contacted to confirm registration in the program.

 | Top |

 In any community, the prevention of crime and apprehension of criminals are dependent on quick response by police and accurate information.
-The Winthrop Harbor Neighborhood Crime Watch Program consists of citizens helping police, which helps the entire community.
+The Winthrop Harbor Police Department supports local Neighborhood Crime Watch groups and encourages residents to establish such groups to aid police in keeping our community safe and secure.

 About 98% of all citizens are law abiding.
 This overwhelming majority, working together, can put a real damper on the 2% who do not respect the rights of property of others.

-Participants of the program are trained by police to watch for suspicious happenings or incidents.
+Participants of Neighborhood Crime Watch groups are instructed by police on how best to watch for suspicious happenings or incidents.
 Participants learn how to collect the critical information needed by police to successfully investigate and apprehend the offenders.

 | Top |